 ROGERS, Joseph Gerard Anthony

-Lance Sergeant Rogers MM was in 5 troop No 2 Commando.
+Lance Sergeant Joe Rogers MM served in 5 troop of No 2 Commando.

 17th January 1940 enlisted and posted 1st Bn.
 Liverpool Scottish, Queens Own Cameron Highlanders TA, 'C' Company .